leostratus/scotlandjs-2014/README.md

 [show some jQuery slideshow]

 A slideshow?
 Really?
 Nobody wants to watch a movie on the web, they just want to click on stuff.
-I know Youtube is really popular, but that's only for cat videos as cat media is the sole exception to most Rules of the Internet.
+I know YouTube is really popular, but that's only for cat videos as cat media is the sole exception to most Rules of the Internet.

 [show jQuery datepicker]